As dog owners, we often take our pet’s veterinary care for granted.

 - Cannabinol (CBN) is a powerful sedative and also provides mild pain relief.

-The Sticky Wicket: Cannabis May Help Dogs, But It’s Not Legal (Yet)
+The Legal Status of Cannabis for Canines: Cannabis May Help Dogs, But It Isn’t Legal (Yet)

 Even though a growing number of pet owners are experimenting with canine cannabis, the plant’s legal status prevents most veterinarians from recommending its use.